tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/grammar-of-graphics-ggplot2.md

 <img src = "../images/ggplotexample2.png" width="450">
 </p>

-*Insight*: By introducing color and size, we differentiate data points by manufacturer and cylinder count.
-This addition turns a simple scatter plot into a more detailed and informative visualization, highlighting multiple variables at once.
+By adjusting the `aes()` function to include `color = manufacturer` and `size = cyl`, we differentiate the data points by manufacturer and cylinder count.
+This transforms a basic scatter plot into a multifaceted visualization, highlighting the interactions between multiple variables.

-#### Step 3: Layering Geoms
+### Step 3: Layering Geoms
-Different geometrical shapes, or 'geoms', can be layered to present data in various formats, such as lines, bars, or points.
+Having specified the base layer and mapped the necessary aesthetics, it is now time to layer different geometric objects, or 'geoms.'
+By integrating various formats such as lines, bars, or points, layer by layer, you can add more depth to your data visualization, emphasizing relationships and patterns within the data

 {{% codeblock %}}